Planning & Quantities: A Guide to the Bar at Wedding

 Whether it's recreating the margarita from your first date or incorporating elements from your cultural background, each cocktail can represent a chapter in your journey together.
 Non-alcoholic options should be available to ensure all guests can participate in your celebration.

 When crafting signature cocktails for your wedding, I've found British couples often draw inspiration from their own love stories at iconic UK venues.
-One couple I worked with at Highcliffe Castle in Dorset created a gorgeous cocktail menu based on their coastal romance.
+One couple I worked with at Highcliffe Castle in Dorset created a stunning cocktail menu inspired by their coastal romance.

 Working with your mixologist or venue bar team is crucial.
-Many country house venues have established relationships with local suppliers like Chase Distillery or Cotswolds Gin, which can add a meaningful regional connection to your drinks menu.
+Many country house venues have established relationships with local suppliers, such as Chase Distillery or Cotswolds Gin, which can add a meaningful regional connection to your drinks menu.

 Display your cocktail stories on copper-framed bar signs or vintage mirrors - a trend I've seen work beautifully at barn weddings across the Home Counties.
 Have your calligrapher include charming details about where you met or your favourite local pub, helping guests feel part of your British romance while they sip.